JvanKatwijk/qt-dab/README.md

 ![7.0](/res/read_me/resetbutton.png?raw=true)

 The reset button is located in the top line of the right half of the main window, in order to make some space for this (small) window, the icon for controlling the visibility of the **Technical window** was removed.
 The functionality of the latter "button" is obtained by - again - clicking with the **right hand mouse button** on the label where the servicename is shown.

 The other icons on the top line behave as in previous versions, i.e. the yellow one controls the visibility of the Qt-DAB-files directory (folder), and the small blue one controls the visibility of the device list.

+As in previous versions, if the ensemble in the **currently selected channel** carries an EPG/SPI service, a small icon is shown.

 The technical widget is not modified